halbich/AdventurePluginDev/Documentation/custom/designer_documentation.md

 * Dialog/Inventory Default Presenter: These define classes that can show dialogs or the player inventory.
 You will want to modify these when you create your own presenters.
 The presenters will be described more in the Adventure Plugin Blueprints chapter.

 * Default Dialog/Inventory Controller: These classes control the logic of dialogs and of the inventory.
 There is usually no reason for designers to modify these, as they just define some very simple logic, though there are some specific cases when you cannot avoid it.
-But as are meant to be modified by programmers and programming knowledge is required to understand them, they will not be described in this document in more detail.
+But as they are meant to be modified by programmers and programming knowledge is required to understand them, they will not be described in this document in more detail.

 * Default Adventure Character/Item Manager: These classes can provide instances of Adventure Character and Item classes.
 Like controllers you probably do not need to modify these.

 * Save Game: The type of class that stores the persistent data.
 It makes sense to create your own subclass of our Adventure Plugin Save Game, so you can store information specific to your game.
 Saving will be described in more detail later.

-* Use Action Types: Here you can define all types of actions that the player can take, like Use, Read, Activate Mechanism etc. So for example, using a talking sword might be a talk action, eating a meal might be an Eat action.
+* Use Action Types: Here you can define all types of actions that the player can take, like Use, Read, Activate Mechanism etc. So for example, using a talking sword might be a Talk action, eating a meal might be an Eat action.
 The purpose behind these is to provide the player with visual indication of what action is she about to take.
-In our template we change the cursor when over an object based on what would action would the character do if the player were to click right now.
+In our demo we change the cursor when over an object.
+The cursor then indicates what would happen on click.

 # Quest

 In adventure games the player usually has to do a number of actions.
 For example, to complete a level she might need to talk to some character, use some items, combine them etc. And often these actions must be taken in some order - for example, before stealing a key from a guard the player must first put the guard to sleep.

-These actions and their prerequisites can be represented by a graph, in which nodes are actions the player must take and the arrows between two items mean that the first action must be done before the other action can be completed.
-Like this:
+These actions and their prerequisites can be represented by a graph, in which the nodes are actions the player must take and the arrows between two nodes mean that the first action must be done before the other action can be completed.
+For example:

 ![](image_0.png)